 Section 2.
 Permit Requirements and Regulatory Compliance.
-This section summarizes the regulatory framework underpinning the District's MS4 permit requirements to develop a Consolidated TMDL IP as well as the regulatory compliance strategy the District has implemented to meet this specific provision of the permit.
+This section describes the District's stormwater management strategy and the recent actions that the District has taken to increase stormwater management and reduce pollutant loads.
+It then summarizes the regulatory framework underpinning the District's MS4 permit requirements to develop a Consolidated TMDL IP as well as the regulatory compliance strategy the District has implemented to meet this specific provision of the permit.